Limit Theorems For Non-Hermitian Ensembles: Results

 \\ Consequently, \\ The scaled spectral radius $R_{N}$ and the scaled minimum modulus $r_{N}$ for the complex Ginibre ensemble are then independent random variables in the limit as $N$ goes to infinity.\\ \end{proof}

-\section{Limit theorems for the complex induced Ginibre ensemble}
+\subsection{Limit theorems for the complex induced Ginibre ensemble}

-\text{}\\ The limiting distribution of the spectral radius of non-Hermitian ensembles as well as its precise localisation near the edge of the unit disk is investigated in the work of B. Rider \cite{Rider2003}.
+\text{}\\ The limiting distribution of the spectral radius of non-Hermitian ensembles as well as its precise localisation near the edge of the unit disk is investigated in the work from B. Rider \cite{Rider2003}.
 He dedicated his studies to the complex and symplectic Ginibre ensembles introduced by J. Ginibre \cite{Ginibre1965}.
 These statistical ensembles share similar features such as the universality conjecture known as the circular law.
-Their eigenvalues move towards the unit disk as the size of the matrices increases.
-The following results are derived for the complex induced Ginibre ensemble using the methodological approach exposed in Rider's work.
-Let $G$ denote a $N \times N$ random matrix from the complex induced Ginibre ensemble with rectangularity index $L$ defined in \cite{FischmannBruzdaKhoruzhenkoSommersZyczkowski2012}.
-At appropriate scalings, the scaled spectral radius $R_{N} = \frac{r_{max}^{(N)}(G)}{\sqrt{L+N}}$ evolves near the outer radius $r_{out}$ while the scaled minimum modulus $r_{N} = \frac{r_{min}^{(N)}(G)}{\sqrt{L}}$ is a random variable fluctuating around the inner radius $r_{in}$.
-The outer and inner radii are equal to $\sqrt{L+N}$ and $\sqrt{L}$, respectively.\\
+Their eigenvalues (scaled with respect to $\sqrt{N}$) move towards the unit disk as the size of the matrices increases.
+The following results are derived for the complex induced Ginibre ensemble using the methodological approach exposed in Rider's work.\\ \\ Let $G$ denote an $N \times N$ random matrix from the complex induced Ginibre ensemble with rectangularity index $L$ as defined in \cite{FischmannBruzdaKhoruzhenkoSommersZyczkowski2012}.
+The scaled spectral radius $R_{N} = \frac{r_{max}^{(N)}(G)}{\sqrt{L+N}}$ evolves near the outer radius $r_{out}$ while the scaled minimum modulus $r_{N} = \frac{r_{min}^{(N)}(G)}{\sqrt{L}}$ is a random variable fluctuating around the inner radius $r_{in}$.